 Welcome to the MBArchaeology website.
 On here you will find information about all the upcoming walks, talks, courses and projects – everything you need to get involved in local archaeology.

-To keep up to date with the latest news, projects and chances to get involved, sign up as a follower by using the ‘Follow’ icon in the bottom right corner of the site.
+To keep up to date with the latest news, projects and chances to get involved, sign up as a follower by using the ‘Follow’ icon in the bottom right corner of the site, or send us your email address to be added to our mailing list.
 You can also follow us on twitter – @MBArchaeology - and like our Facebook page

 To find out more about what we do and to meet our team click here

 New programme of courses & projects for 2014 out now